bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 This section is going to give a brief overview of MCMC and the Metropolis-Hastings algorithm.
-For a more detailed treatment, see my `previous post <link://slug/markov-chain-monte-carlo-mcmc-and-the-metropolis-hastings-algorithm>`__, which goes much more in depth.
+For a more detailed treatment, see my `previous post <link://slug/markov-chain-monte-carlo-mcmc-and-the-metropolis-hastings-algorithm>`__.
 I'm only going to review some of the main relevant ideas in this section.

-Markov Chain Monte Carlo (MCMC) are a class of algorithms that use Markov Chains to sample from a particular probability distribution ("Monte Carlo").
-The idea is that you traverse states in a Markov Chain so that (assuming you constructed it correctly) it approximates your target distribution.
+Markov Chain Monte Carlo (MCMC) algorithms are a class of technique that use Markov chains to sample from a target probability distribution ("Monte Carlo").
+The main idea is that you construct a Markov Chain such that the steady state distribution of the Markov Chain approximates your target distribution.
+The samples from your target distribution can then be generated just by traversing that Markov Chain.

 .. figure:: /images/mcmc.png
   :height: 270px